MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 ## Research design

 Members of the public or other bodies (e.g. estate agents) are not aware of the actual location of crimes as recorded by the police.
 Also, street-level crime maps for South Yorkshire did not exist before police.uk.
 Broader areal level maps have existed since 2008; notably the crimemapper website.
 The research design exploits the fact that key features of police.uk, namely its snap point list and geomasking errors, did not exist before 2011 and had no causal impact on house prices before that date.
-Any statistical association between these features and house prices are due to confounding (e.g. common causes).
-After the launch of police.uk in 2011, these features could have a causal effect on house prices.
-Assuming that the relationship between confounders and these key features are constant over time, changes in the association between these key features and house prices before and after the launch of police.uk will be indicative of causality.
+Any statistical association between these features and house prices are due to the existence of confounders: common causes that affect both police.uk crime map features and house prices.
+After the launch of police.uk in 2011, these map features could have a causal effect on house prices.
+Assuming that the relationship between confounders and these map features are constant over time, changes in the association between these map features and house prices before and after the launch of police.uk will be indicative of causality.
 In essence, we are employing a form of interrupted time series analysis.
 Figure 2 demonstrates the intuition behind our research design.

 __Fig2.
 Example of an interrupted time series using police.uk data__
 ![fig-ITS](assets/fig2.png)